Numerical Solution¶

 Step 1: Assemble System Components At the current state \(\mathbf{x_k}\), the solver evaluates all required terms: the residual vectors (\(\mathbf{h_\text{dyn}}, \mathbf{h_c}\)) and the system matrices (\(\hat{\mathbf{J}}, \mathbf{C}, \mathbf{\tilde{M}}\)).

 Step 2: Solve for Impulse Update (\(\Delta\boldsymbol{\lambda}\)) This is the core of the computation.
-The Schur complement system is formed and solved for the first part of our update vector, \(\Delta\boldsymbol{\lambda}\).
+The Schur complement system is formed and solved for the first part of our update vector, \(\Delta\boldsymbol{\lambda}\) (the constraint force update).
 This is done using a Preconditioned Conjugate Residual solver with a Jacobi Preconditioner.

 Step 3: Back-substitute for Velocity Update (\(\Delta\mathbf{u}\)) With \(\Delta\boldsymbol{\lambda}\) known, the velocity update component, \(\Delta\mathbf{u}\), is calculated directly using the back-substitution formula derived from the first row of the KKT matrix: